tracecapel/Multilayer-Perceptron-Language-Model/README.md

 The model then updates its inputs to correspond the the given input word(s).
 If context window is 4, the input will be 4 concanated binaries of each word.
 The model then computes its prediction (next word binary) by multiply the inputs by each weight and passed through a combination of activation functions including tanh and sigmoid with a softmax on the output layer.
 The correct prediction is then given to the network, and the network trains via backpropagating the error through the network.

+More detailed description of how MLP's work : https://en.wikipedia.org/wiki/Multilayer_perceptron